Pentargon Waterfall, Boscastle

 And has spoken since hills were turfless peaks.

 At Pentargon the falls spill nearly straight down from the lip of the valley to the shore, a distance of 120 feet (roughly 37 metres).
-On the shore is Seal's Hole, where large numbers of seals can often be seen sunning themselves on the rocks.
+If you are lucky, you might spot seals in the water below you.

 Getting to the waterfall is straightforward, which is not the same thing as easy!
 This is the Cornish coast, after all, and the clifftop path dips and climbs.
 The steepest section rises up from Boscastle harbour, following the slope of the hill to the top of Penally Point.
 From there the trail turns north and follows the contour of the coast along the edge of several stone-walled farm fields.